keboola/app-scaffold/README.md

 # Usage

 Scaffolds are saved in `scaffolds` directory, each scaffold has own directory named after scaffold and must contain `scaffold.json` file.
-Optionally parameters from runner can be validated with `ScaffoldDefinition.php`
+Optionally parameters from runner can be validated with `ScaffoldDefinition.php` *ScaffoldDefinition.php must exist and provide at least scaffold name see example*

 There are 3 operations available `create.configuration` , `create.configrows`, `create.orchestration`